CONSENSUS IS NOT SCIENCE, whether we’re talking about climate or sexual identity. As often as not, it’s simply greed and stupidity grossly magnified.

 - Recognizes the vital role the College has in promoting quality education for parents, physicians, and other health professionals.

 My research satisfied me that the ACP is neither a hoax nor is it fake.
 I certainly understand the idea of a splinter group breaking away from a mainstream professional organization.
-Back in my day, most law school graduates ended up in the American Bar Association (“the ABA”), whether their new firm paid or they got it as a gift . . .
+Back in my day, most law school graduates ended up in the American Bar Association (“the ABA”) because either their new firm paid or they got it as a gift . . .
 I can’t remember.

 Belong to the ABA was something to put on the resume, although the absence of any requirement for membership other than a check and a license to practice law meant that membership proved nothing about the practitioner’s abilities.
 One could go to speaker lunches, get discount admissions to continuing legal education, and join practice groups that presumably mailed out relevant material and held local meetings with useful specialty information.

 Most attorneys send in a check every year without thinking about it.
-But the fact is that, while members weren’t paying attention, Leftists took over at the management level.
+However, while members weren’t paying attention, Leftists took over at the management level.
 Suddenly, the ABA was advocating hard Left policies unrelated to core legal practice.
-Even before 9/11, when I finally realized I really was a conservative, I had grown disgusted with the ABA’s official positions, so I let my membership lapse.
+Even before 9/11, when I finally realized I really was a conservative, I had grown disgusted with the ABA’s official positions so I let my membership lapse.

 And boy, is the AAP a Left wing organization.
 On the Second Amendment, it argues that guns are a medical issue.
 On immigration, the AAP opposed Donald Trump’s executive order because it’s harmful” to children.
 The AAP is quiet about the children whom illegal aliens molest* or the ones who are orphans thanks to illegal aliens who drive drunk or commit murder.